 We are dedicated to improving the health and

-innovative and age-appropriate programs and investing in emerging approaches to issues facing young people.
+innovative and age-appropriate programs and investing in emerging new approaches to issues facing young people.
 We believe that targeted support at

 the right time can help vulnerable youth to overcome disadvantage and health

 challenges in order to reach their full potential.